Q: Dear SaaStr: How Can I Develop Confidence as a Startup CEO?

-We’ve all been there.
+We’ve all been there in the early days — and even beyond.
 You can have 1000% conviction in your start-up but still not be 100% confident in yourself as a CEO yet.
 It’s OK.
 It’s natural.

 - Care about your team for real.
 Caring about your team and colleagues alone isn’t enough.
 Your team needs to look up to you.
 But knowing you’ve got their back, that you are helping them achieve their goals, and that you’ll never throw them under the bus … will help.
 You need your team to believe in you.